Article

 ICRC

-Nadezhda was pregnant when she left her home city, and her second daughter was born in her new village of Yenakiieve.
+Nadezhda was pregnant when she left her home city, and her second daughter was born in her new town of Yenakiieve.
 Now, the three of them live in a one-room apartment.
 The family struggles to make ends meet and relies greatly on social benefits and humanitarian aid.
 Nadezhda cannot find any part-time work since her younger daughter is not yet old enough to attend kindergarten.

 Her eldest daughter, Angelina, is a schoolgirl who helps her mother take care of the house and her younger sister.
 She misses her home and her friends.
 She also misses her beloved dog which they could not take with them while being evacuated.